Garrett Cooper Player Props: Marlins vs. Rockies

 - Cooper is hitting .259 with 11 doubles, a triple, 12 home runs and 16 walks.

-- In 26 games this season (34.2%), Cooper has picked up an RBI, and in 13 of those games (17.1%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Cooper has driven home a run in 26 games this year (33.8%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.